Kaisaan/DDS-Translation/README.md

 I have a page about the game and its other versions on [my website](https://kaisaan.github.io/pages/dds.html) but it's still a work in progress.
 <br>Another, much more detailed, place to learn more about the game is [this reddit post](https://old.reddit.com/r/Megaten/comments/15zdfwp/digital_devil_story_megami_tensei_telenet_version/) by Natreg.

+# Releases
+The latest official release can be found at [romhacking.net](https://www.romhacking.net/translations/7180/) and in the [releases](https://github.com/Kaisaan/DDS-Translation/releases) page.

+# Progress
+The MSX version is now fully translated.
+All that is left is for the manual to be translated and preferably rescanned.

 # How it Works
 The game loads the character graphics from the BIOS of the MSX.
 English letters are always going to be included of the BIOS regardless of the region, so I'm just able to change the value in the text data.
 Because the English text is going to be larger than the space allotted for the original Japanese text, I expanded the ROM by one bank (from 128kb to 134kb) and just change banks as needed.

-# Progress
-The MSX version is now fully translated.
-All that is left is for the manual to be translated and preferably rescanned.

 # Building
 Have [wla-dx](https://github.com/vhelin/wla-dx) installed and have the game's ROM as `Digital Devil Story.rom`.
 Then run `make` and it will result in the new `DDSE.rom` file.